KatherineB/TimePicker/README.md

 The filess work on XAMPP.
 (I don't have anywhere else to test them.)

+#### Limitations That May be Fixed in the Future
+ * TimePicker does not have edge detection
+ * TimePicker does not work properly if more than one is placed on the same page
+ * TimePicer is not responsive and probably not workable for mobile devices

 #### Files Required to Make the TimePicker Work:
  * TimePicker.css
  * TimePicker.js